Skip to main content

 • While taking in the morning news, you spill your coffee on your personal laptop

 QBE’s Accidental Damage option won’t cover damage to belongings that are used for earning income.
-It also won’t cover damage to bicycles or sporting equipment while being used, or any watercraft, model aircraft or drone, or power-driven items in use like motored toy cars or ride-on equipment.
-Here are a few examples where your belongings typically wouldn’t be covered under QBE’s Accidental Damage option.
+Here are a few examples where your belongings typically wouldn’t be covered under QBE’s Accidental Damage:

 • Your business laptop falls from the kitchen bench leaving its screen smashed and keyboard broken

-Regardless of the insurer you’ve chosen or are considering, it’s important to read any relevant policy documentation and your insurance product’s PDS to understand exactly what’s included and excluded from the policy.
+Regardless of the insurer you choose, it’s important to read any relevant policy documentation and the PDS to understand exactly what’s included and excluded from the policy.

-Is it worth getting accidental damage cover on home insurance?
+Is it worth getting accidental damage cover with your home insurance?

 Related article: How to insure your engagement ring